Development of a prototype superconducting radio-frequency cavity for conduction-cooled accelerators: Summary and outlook

 \section{Summary and outlook}

 We have scaled the design of a 1~MW, 1~MeV conduction-cooled SRF linac to 915~MHz to take advantage of the availability of low-cost and efficient high-power, commercial rf magnetrons.
-The key component to be developed for such an accelerator is a single-cell SRF cavity cooled by conduction using CCRs and operating at $B_p=47$~mT.
+The key component to be developed for such an accelerator is a single-cell SRF cavity cooled by conduction using CCRs and operating at $B_p=41.5$~mT.
 We have re-purposed a 952.6~MHz single-cell Nb cavity to be the prototype to develop the technologies needed to demonstrate the operation of the cavity, cooled by CCRs, at these fields.
 The cavity was coated with a Nb$_3$Sn film on the inner surface.
 A method was developed to produce a thick, high-purity Cu layer with three CCR attachment locations onto the cavity outer surface.
 The cavity performance was measured at Jefferson Lab in a vertical cryostat filled with LHe before and after the Nb$_3$Sn coating and after the formation of the Cu outer layer.
 The performance of the Nb$_3$Sn-coated cavity was limited by MP at $B_p\sim53$~mT.

 A horizontal test cryostat was designed and procured to be able to measure the cavity performance when cooled by three GM-type CCRs.
 As part of the cryostat development, a thermal link made of high-purity Cu was successfully designed, procured and tested, meeting the requirements in terms of both mechanical flexibility and thermal conductance.
 The cavity was assembled inside the HTC at General Atomics and its performance was measured for different cool-down conditions and for different values of additional heat applied by local heaters mounted onto the cavity.
-The cavity achieved $B_p=50$~mT, which is the highest peak surface magnetic field reached in a conduction-cooled cavity to date and exceeding the performance requirement.
-The cavity was operated stably for 1~h at a maximum rf heat load of 18.5~W. These results validated all the technical design choices that were made and represent an important stepping stone towards the development of conduction-cooled SRF cavities for industrial linac applications.
+The cavity achieved $B_p=50$~mT, which is the highest peak surface magnetic field reached in a conduction-cooled cavity to date and exceeding the performance requirement with a $\sim20\%$ margin.
+The cavity was operated stably, in a steady state, for 1~h at a maximum rf heat load of 18.5~W. These results validated all the technical design choices that were made and represent an important stepping-stone towards the development of conduction-cooled SRF cavities for industrial linac applications.

 Whereas the addition of the Cu outer layer significantly extends the thermal limit and mechanical stability of the cavity, a stronger increase of $R_s(B_p)$ was found after depositing such layer.
 This could be due to strain in the film resulting from the differential CTE between Cu and Nb.
 A better understanding of the effect of strain on the field-dependent surface resistance of Nb$_3$Sn, along with the search for alternative materials with high thermal conductivity at 4~K and a CTE close to that of Nb, as well as further engineering design of the cavity outer layer would all be important paths for future R$\&$D. Given the ongoing efforts towards forming high-performance Nb$_3$Sn films directly onto a Cu substrate~\cite{Withanage_2021, Ilyina_2019, sun:srf2021-weotev03, ge:srf2019-tufub8}, the approach described in this article could be a proven solution to utilize Cu/Nb$_3$Sn cavities in a conduction-cooled SRF cryomodule for future accelerators.